- Client: British Land

 Utilising BIM to create engineering solutions

-Whilst BIM was not a requirement on this project, it played a crucial role particularly when coordinating the intricacies of the new steel frame/connection to the existing structure, glass atrium and the atrium staircase.
+Whilst BIM was not a requirement on this project, it played a crucial role, particularly when coordinating the intricacies of the new steel frame/connection to the existing structure, glass atrium and the atrium staircase.
 The atrium was a key feature in the new design, spanning floor to floor.
 The glass and cladding were both tricky to install, requiring installation from inside the building.
-We were thus unable to use cranes as we traditionally would.
+This meant we were unable to use cranes as we traditionally would.
 The space in the atrium is restricted, so BIM (Building Information Modelling) was used to map out and coordinate all the various details, positioning of panels, and just sheer number of services and works.
 Using BIM provided a practical and efficient way of managing all these moving parts, allowing for engineering solutions to be created for an extremely challenging element of the project.
-The success with BIM has impressed British Land so much that it is now a requirement in the next stage of the Broadgate Framework.
+The successful application of BIM impressed British Land so much that it became a requirement in the next stage of the Broadgate Framework.

 Maintaining stakeholder and community relationships

-As previously noted, one of 100 Liverpool Street's biggest challenges was managing the relationships with all the neighbouring stakeholders, and the 180,000 people walking in and around the site each day.
-As a further measure to protect the local businesses, 22 monitoring stations were positioned across the Broadgate Campus.
+One of 100 Liverpool Street's biggest challenges was managing the relationships with all the neighbouring stakeholders, and the 180,000 people walking in and around the site each day.
+As a further measure to protect local businesses, 22 monitoring stations were positioned across the Broadgate Campus.
 The monitors pre-emptively alerted the team to any potential dust, air quality, noise and vibration limits that could cause issues.
-The alert, in the form of an email notification system, allowed all issues to be addressed before any problems arose, whilst giving the businesses confidence their operation would not be negatively impacted by works.
+The alert, in the form of an email notification system, allowed all issues to be addressed before any problems arose, whilst giving the businesses confidence their operations would not be negatively impacted by works.

 To further assist with stakeholder and community management, a first of its kind ‘Broadgate App’ was developed and implemented.
-Developed in partnership with British Land, the app is a multi-platform mobile application designed to allow all interested parties - including tenants, retail and leisure operators in the area, and the general public, to view, explore and comment on the construction works.
+Developed in partnership with British Land, the app is a multi-platform mobile application designed to allow all interested parties - including tenants, retail and leisure operators and the general public to view, explore and comment on the construction works.
 The app formed a natural extension to the already rigorous communications in place and provided a direct link to the project team.

 The app has a range of features, including an instant notification system that informs users of any works that may affect them, plus the ability to speak to the construction team directly with any concerns or questions.
 The app featured a 3D map and a range of detailed information about the project and expected timelines.
-This represents a new standard in community relationships and allowed for the successful delivery of a complex project in a part of London that traditionally is one of the busiest all year round and without serious complaint.
+This represents a new standard in community relationships and allowed for the successful delivery without serious complaint of a complex project in a part of London that traditionally is one of the busiest all year round.

 100 Liverpool Street